Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 Hmm.

-As Representative John Culbertson of Texas, a Republican, accused the Justice Department of failing to cooperate with a Civil Rights Commission investigation into the handling of the 2008 incident in which Black Panthers in intimidating outfits and wielding a club stood outside a polling place in Philadelphia.
+Holder's frustration over the criticism became evident during a House Appropriations subcommittee hearing as Representative John Culbertson of Texas, a Republican, accused the Justice Department of failing to cooperate with a Civil Rights Commission investigation into the handling of the 2008 incident in which Black Panthers in intimidating outfits and wielding a club stood outside a polling place in Philadelphia.

-The attorney general seemed to take personal offense at a comment Culbertson read in which former Democrat activist Bartle Bull called the incident the most serious act of voter intimidation he had ever witnessed in his career.
+The Attorney General seemed to take personal offense at a comment Culbertson read in which former Democrat activist Bartle Bull called the incident the most serious act of voter intimidation he had ever witnessed in his career.

 Not in history, but his career.